-Average Annual Total Returns (for the Periods Ended December 31, 2022)
+Average Annual Total Returns (for the Periods Ended December 31, 2023)

-1-Year 5-Year 10-Year International Small Companies Portfoli o - Instituti onal Clas s Return Before Taxes -24.32% 1.75% 6.29% Return After Taxes on Distributions -24.59% 1.28% 5.70% Return After Taxes on Distributions and Sale of Portfolio Shares -14.02% 1.47% 5.10% MSCI All Country World ex US Small Cap (Net) Index (Reflects No Deduction for Fees, Expenses, or U.S. Taxes) -19.97% 0.67% 5.24%
+1-Year 5-Year 10-Year International Small Companies Portfolio - Instituti onal Clas s Return Before Taxes 11.98% 8.13% 5.10% Return After Taxes on Distributions 11.82% 7.88% 4.66% Return After Taxes on Distributions and Sale of Portfolio Shares 7.44% 6.54% 4.11% MSCI All Country World ex US Small Cap (Net) Index (Reflects No Deduction for Fees, Expenses, or U.S. Taxes) 15.66% 7.89% 4.88%

-1After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
-The return after taxes on distributions and sale of Portfolio shares may exceed the Portfolio's other returns due to an assumed tax benefit from any losses on a sale of Portfolio shares at the end of the measurement period.
+'After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Portfolio shares through tax-deferred arrangements, such as 401(k) plans or Individual Retirement Accounts.

-Jafar Rizvi and Anix Vyas serve as the portfolio managers of the International Small Companies Portfolio.
-Mr. Rizvi has held his position since June 2011 and Mr. Vyas has held his position since April 2018.
+Jafar Rizvi, Anix Vyas and Christopher Mack serve as the portfolio managers of the International Small Companies Portfolio.
+Mr. Rizvi has held his position since June 2011, Mr. Vyas has held his position since April 2018 and Mr. Mack has held his position since January 2024.
 Messrs.
 Rizvi and Vyas are co-lead portfolio managers.